hulyak/react-tutorial/docs/doc2.md

 `useState` returns an array of two items:

 - the first element is the _current value of the state_.
-- the second is a _state setter/updater function_, we use to update our state.
+- the second is a _state setter/updater function_, which we use to update our state.

 In short, state tracks the value of our state.
 The setter function updates the state and rerenders JSX elements.